Understanding Groupthink: How Leaders Can Mitigate Its Negative Effects

 Groupthink is a psychological phenomenon that occurs within a group of people when the desire for harmony or conformity in the group results in an irrational or dysfunctional decision-making outcome.

-It can have a significant impact on businesses, as it can lead to poor decision-making, lack of creativity, and missed opportunities.
+It can significantly impact businesses, leading to poor decision-making, a lack of creativity, and missed opportunities.

-Understanding groupthink as a leader is essential because it allows you to recognize its presence, mitigate its negative effects, and foster a more productive and innovative work environment.
+Understanding groupthink as a leader is essential because it allows you to recognize its presence, mitigate its adverse effects, and foster a more productive and innovative work environment.

 Definition of Groupthink

-Groupthink can be defined as a mode of thinking that occurs when the desire for consensus within a group overrides critical thinking and independent judgment.
+Groupthink can be defined as a mode of thinking in which the desire for consensus within a group overrides critical thinking and independent judgment.

 It often leads to the suppression of dissenting opinions and the tendency to conform to the group’s dominant viewpoint.